-- Residential and Commercial energy audits - Customer education materials, including brochures and videos - Equipment and training for utility energy auditors
+- Rebates on ENERGY STAR® qualified appliances - Rebates on insulation upgrades and duct leak repair - Residential and Commercial energy audits - Customer education materials, including brochures and videos - Equipment and training for utility energy auditors

-Since the inception of the program in 2008, the ARP Participants have allocated approximately \$11.1 million to the ARP Conservation Program.
+Since the inception of the program in 2008, the ARP Participants have allocated approximately \$11.9 million to the ARP Conservation Program.
 The ARP Participants recurrently evaluate evolving conservation measures and add those measures to their respective portfolio of offerings.
 FMPA supports these efforts by developing engineering assumptions to track the savings associated with new measures that are adopted and has developed a historical tracking model to integrate participation statistics and estimated energy and demand savings per year since the inception of the program.